shazmaafzal/PaymentProcessingSystem/README.md

 - 🔒 **Security Considerations**
   - Card data is validated strictly
-  - Refund codes are valid only for limited time
+  - Refund codes are valid only for a limited time
   - Data access is layered via repository pattern

 ---